-Following are the few information about the sites:
+The following are a few information about the sites:

 1. Kathmandu Durbar s Square

-Kathmandu durbar square is believed to be built by lichhavi kings in around 3rd century.
-Situated in front of royal palace, this square is among the three squares of the valley.
+Kathmandu durbar square is believed to be built by Lichhavi kings in around the 3rd century.
+Situated in front of the royal palace, this square is among the three squares of the valley.
 This durbar square is famous for the architect and the skills carved by the newar artist and craftsmen.
 The square is surrounded by quadrangles, revealing courtyards and temples.
-It is also known as Hanuman Dhoka Durbar square named after Hanuman- devotee of king ram.
+It is also known as Hanuman Dhoka Durbar square named after Hanuman- a devotee of king ram.

 2. Swyambhunath Stupa

 Swyambunath stupa is a famous Buddhist holy site situated on the western side of Kathmandu valley on the top of the hill.
-It is believed that it was founded by the king Va?sadeva in the beginning of 5th century.
-Mostly famous among native Newari Buddhist, this stupa is also known as monkey temple as you can see many monkeys in the premises of this stupa.
+It is believed that it was founded by king Vasudeva at the beginning of the 5th century.
+Mostly famous among native Newari Buddhists, this stupa is also known as monkey temple as you can see many monkeys on the premises of this stupa.

 3. Bouddhanath Stupa

-Bouddhanath stupa is situated on the northern east side of Kathmandu valley.
+Bouddhanath stupa is situated on the northeast side of Kathmandu valley.
 This stupa is believed to be found by the Lichhavi king- Shivadeva.
-This stupa is mainly famous for Tibetan Buddhist.
-This stupa is considered as the route to enter Kathmandu from Tibet in ancient period.
+This stupa is mainly famous for Tibetan Buddhists.
+This stupa is considered as the route to enter Kathmandu from Tibet in the ancient period.

 4. Pashupatinath temple

 Pashupatinath temple is one of the biggest Hindus temples in Nepal.
-It is situated on the bank of Bagmati River on northern east of the valley.
-This temple was built by the Kirat king- Yalambar in 15th century and is believed to be the oldest Hindu temple of the country.
-People from India too come to this temple to worship Pashupatinath.
-On the day of famous festival -Mahashivartari about 7,00,000 devotees visit Pashupatinath temple.
+It is situated on the bank of the Bagmati River in the northeast of the valley.
+This temple was built by the Kirat king- Yalambar in the 15th century and is believed to be the oldest Hindu temple of the country.
+People from India come to this temple to worship Pashupatinath.
+On the day of the famous festival -Mahashivartari about 7,00,000 devotees visit Pashupatinath temple.